wsdookadr/matchgrowth/README.md

 About
 =====

-This module provides a CLI tool for rough approximations according to a catalog of prescribed growth rates.
+This module provides a CLI tool for approximate lower bounds according to a catalog of prescribed growth rates.

 The tool currently features most well-known [classes of growth rates](https://en.wikipedia.org/wiki/Time_complexity#Table_of_common_time_complexities) and works by fitting each generic growth rate function to the given data.